Hu Yaobang: Young revolutionary

-In 1936, Hu joined an expeditionary force led by Zhang Guotao.
+Hu was taken prisoner by the KMT during the Long March.
+In 1936, Hu had joined an expeditionary force led by Zhang Guotao.
 The objective of Zhang's 21,800+ strong force, was to cross the Yellow River, to expand the communist base west of Shaanxi, and to link up with forces from the Soviet Union or with the Xinjiang warlord Sheng Shicai, who was an ally of the communists and the Soviet Union.
 Zhang Guotao's forces were soundly defeated by the local Nationalist warlords, the Ma clique.
 Hu Yaobang, along with Qin Jiwei, became two of the thousands of prisoners-of-war captured by Ma clique's forces.
 Hu was one of only 1,500 prisoners-of-war whom Ma Bufang decided to use as forced labor rather than execute.

 Ma Bufang sent several Muslim cavalry divisions under General Ma Biao to fight against the Japanese.
 However Chiang Kai-shek pressured Ma Bufang to contribute even more of his troops to fight Japanese invaders, Ma Bufang decided that, instead of using more of his own troops, he would instead send the 1,500 Chinese Red Army prisoners-of-war as conscripts.
 Since the marching route had to pass the border of the communist base in Shaanxi, Hu Yaobang and Qin Jiwei decided to return to the Communists, and secretly organized an escape.
 The escape took place as planned and was a success: out of the total 1,500 POWs, more than 1,300 successfully returned to Yan'an.
 Mao personally welcomed these returning communists, and Hu Yaobang returned to communist forces, where he would remain for rest of his life.

 After Hu arrived in Yan'an, he attended the Anti-Japanese Military School.
 While studying in Yan'an, Hu met and married his wife, Li Zhao, who was also a student in Yan'an.
 After his training, Hu worked in the political department, and was assigned to work as a member of Peng Dehuai's Third Front Army.